Tag

 How to Choose a Smart Plug

-There are several things to consider before getting a smart plug.
+There are several to consider before getting a smart plug.

 Voice assistant compatibility: First, make sure that the plug incorporates the type of command system you are more likely to use.
 For example, you shouldn’t get a plug that uses only its own app for commands if you strictly use Alexa.
 Not all plugs will be compatible with both Alexa and Google Assistant either, so make sure it supports your voice command preference.
 Note that voice assistants and other platforms that support multiple smart devices can create “scenes” that